ravthiru/keycloak-recepies/springboot-user-attributes/README.md

 -----------

-The `springboot-user-attributes` demonstrates how to set custom attributes for a user and retrieve them from AccessToken of an Authenticated User we write a RESTful service with SpringBoot that is secured with <span>Keycloak</span>.
+The `springboot-user-attributes` demonstrates how to set custom attributes for a user and retrieve them from AccessToken.
+We write a RESTful service with SpringBoot that is secured with <span>Keycloak</span>.

-There are 2 endpoints exposed by the service:
+There are 2 endpoints exposed by this service:

 * `public` - requires no authentication
 * `userinfo` - can be invoked by users with the `user` role and returns a list of products